hialin/hial/README.md

 ### Path language

 This unified data model naturally supports a path language similar to a file system path, xpath or json path.
 A cell is always used as a starting point (e.g. the file system current folder).
-The '/' symbol designates moving to the *sub* group; the '@' symbol to the *attr* group.
-Jumping to a different interpretation is done using the '^' (elevate) symbol.
+The `/` symbol designates moving to the *sub* group; the `@` symbol to the *attr* group.
+Jumping to a different interpretation is done using the `^` (elevate) symbol.

-As a special case, the starting point of a path is allowed to be a valid url (starting with http:// or https://) or a file system path (must be either absolute, starting with '/', or relative, starting with '.').
+As a special case, the starting point of a path is allowed to be a valid url (starting with `http://` or `https://`) or a file system path (must be either absolute, starting with `/`, or relative, starting with `.`).

-Other special operators are: the '\*' operator which selects any cell in the current group and the '\*\*' operator which selects any cell in current group and any cell descendants in the current interpretation; filtering these cells is done by boolean expressions in brackets.
+Other special operators are: the `*` operator which selects any cell in the current group and the `**` operator which selects any cell in current group and any cell descendants in the current interpretation.
+Filtering these cells is done by boolean expressions in brackets.

 Examples: